mattzeunert/FromJS/README.md

 By default this will launch a web server on [localhost:7000](http://localhost:7000/), a proxy server on port 7001, and store the collected data in `./fromjs-session`.

 Loading pages will be slow!
 For large apps expect it to take several minutes.
 It will be faster once the page's JS files are cached.
-Maybe try somethign simple like [Backbone TodoMVC](http://todomvc.com/examples/backbone/) to get started.
+Maybe try something simple like [Backbone TodoMVC](http://todomvc.com/examples/backbone/) to get started.

 ## The page inspector UI